 Welcome to the Year 5 class page.
 Mrs Mousley is the class teacher in Sunflowers class and Miss Murray is the class teacher in Fuchsias class; Mrs Taylor will be supporting in both classes over the course of the year.
+As a special treat, Mrs Robertson will join Year 5 every Thursday and Friday.
 In Fuchsias class, there are 14 girls and 11 boys.
-Next door in Sunflowers class, there are 9 girls and 13 boys.
+Next door in Sunflowers class, there are 10 girls and 14 boys.
 We cannot wait to get to know you all better and we have lots of exciting lessons and experiences planned for you.

 Please familiarise yourselves with our classroom codes before entering either of the Year 5 classrooms; it is essential that we all follow these rules throughout the school day.